Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 - Use immediately, or store in the refrigerator in a bowl with a thin layer of olive oil on top to prevent it from turning dark.
 Alternatively, transfer into a small jar and freeze up to 6 months.Tip: never warm up basil pesto with direct heat.
 It'll change color and lose flavor.

 - To use it with pasta, add pesto to a bowl, add ½ cup of pasta cooking water, and stir to dilute it.
-Reserve some more pasta water for later.Tip: remember to salt the pasta cooking water with a generous amount of salt. before cooking the pasta.
+Reserve some more pasta water for later.Tip: remember to salt the pasta cooking water with a generous amount of salt before cooking the pasta.

 - Drain pasta, add it to the bowl with the pesto and stir to combine.
 Add more reserved pasta water or more pesto if necessary.
-Finish with a drizzle of extra virgin olive oil and serve.

 Notes